Garden City University

 Garden City University, formally known as Garden City College is a private university located in Bangalore, Karnataka, India.

 Established in the year 1992, Garden City University was formed by Dr. Joseph V.G with other contemporaries like Prof. Shivarudrappa who is a former dean of Karnataka University, Dr. Hanumanthappa who is a former vice-chancellor of Bangalore University, Prof. V.B.Coutinho, vice-chancellor of Gulbarga University, and Prof. Rame Gowda who is a former vice-chancellor of Karnataka State Open University.

-The new campus is located on 50-acres adjacent to the Volvo manufacturing plant.
-The university's new plan will accommodate hotels, convention halls, knowledge parks, IT and BT parks, shopping malls, and residential areas.

 Academics

-The School of Commerce and Management
+The School of Management

 Established in the year 1994, the commerce and management department is one of the oldest and the largest in the entire Garden City University Campus.